 An adult male betta is probably the largest fish that can be kept comfortably in a 10-gallon tank.

-Can I have 8 fish in this aquarium?
+Can I have 8 fishes in this aquarium?

 You can definitely keep 8 fish in a 10-gallon tank.
+However, it’s important to avoid overstocking.
 The species of fish is very important, however.
-Nano-schooling fishing like ember tetras and chili rasboras, for example, will work perfectly in this tank size.
+Nano-schooling fishing like ember tetras and chili rasboras, for example, are excellent fish choices for this tank size.

 How many can I have in this size of the aquarium?